jose8a/po/README.md

   - display all *.list (project-groups) files

 * po -L all
-  - basically same as `mux list`
+  - basically same as `tmuxinator list`

 * po -L top
   - show contents of the top.list file

 * po -n
-  - display the number of projects currently running
+  - create a new session-launcher from a template

 * po -o SESSION
   - open a specific session named SESSION